2017 Sept 16- Oct 5 Amsterdam to Budapest by Riverboat trip

 He helped us with our bags and drove us to the Waldorf.
 We were greeted by the bellmen.
 We checked in but our room was not ready so we walked to the Van Gogh museum where we had pre-purchased tickets on line.
 We had lunch at the Rijksmuseum next door.
 Then we went to the Van Gogh museum.
 The museum is lovely… but we were so very tired…I am not sure we were able to really appreciate the artwork we saw.
 While there we received a text that our room was ready.
 We walked back to the Waldorf and reception took us to room 204…which had a beautiful view of the garden.
 The room was beautiful.
 The bathroom was simply luxurious.
 The luggage was already in the room.
 We decided to take a nap and then afterward went to happy hour.
 We went to dinner at the Goldfinch Brasserie.
 We got the three-course dinner with the wine pairing.
 We had sturgeon Shrimp, Japanese ribs, and sweet waldorf salad.
 The meal and service were excellent.
 We came back to the room and took a hot bath and went to bed.

 September 18 2017 On Monday morning, we had breakfast at the hotel.
 We had eggs benedict.
 Then we walked to the red-light district and the Dam district and then to the Anne Frank House where we had pre-purchased tickets online.
 We walked back to the Waldorf and gathered our bags.
 The waldorf arranged for a taxi for 50 euros.
-I went to the desk and checked in…which consisted of telling her our name.
-They checked no passport…no paper work…nothing.
-They told us which room...
-211 and two men did help us bring the luggage to the room... thank God …because steve was furious.
-This is the smallest room we have ever had on a cruise.
-We booked a room with a king bed and a French balcony.
+The driver called the ship to find out where it was docked.
+We arrived at 3:00 p.m. in the pouring rain.
+We booked room 211 with a king bed and a French balcony on the Ms Espirit.
 There was a small desk and two chairs.
 You could not walk between the desk and the bed if someone was sitting in the chair.
 We unpacked and I went to the desk to ask for more hangers.
 They did give us more.
 We went to the bar and got a glass of wine and ate some nachos.
 We went to the desk to ask how to hook to the internet.
 They said to bring all of our devices to them.
 So, we did.
 We hooked to the internet which was excruciatingly slow…but at least we did have connections.
 When we arrived, there were very few passengers on board but at 4:00 they all seemed to arrive.
-There is nothing fancy about this ship.
-If this is a premier river cruise line I would hate to see a cheaper one.